Guidance Note - Youth in Peace and Security

 Youth is increasingly a part of strategies and debates related to peace and security – too often based on references to the negative roles that young people may play in relation to security, exacerbating conflicts and actively engaging in armed forces.
 There is a range of circumstances that may push young people to actively engage in conflict.
 Abductions and forced enrolment in armed groups are examples of external push factors, whereas deep hopelessness, no financial or social prospects for the future and marginalisation are strong contributing factors to driving young people to participate in armed conflict.

-At the same time, young people’s potentially positive role and the imperative for involving youth in conflict prevention and peace-building should be recognised as the “missing piece,” as emphasised in the most recent review of progress since the adoption of the UN Security Council Resolution 2250 (UNSCR2250) in 2015 and the Compact for Young People in Humanitarian Action in 2016both supported by Denmark.
+At the same time, young people’s potentially positive role and the imperative for involving youth in conflict prevention and peace-building should be recognised as the “missing piece,” as emphasised in the most recent review of progress since the adoption of the UN Security Council Resolution 2250 (UNSCR2250) in 2015 and the Compact for Young People in Humanitarian Action in 2016 – both supported by Denmark.

+UNSCR 2250: resolution on youth, peace and security In 2015, the United Nation Security Council unanimously adopted a resolution on youth, peace and security, that recognises the important role which young people play in the maintenance and promotion of international peace and security.
+UNSCR 2250 identifies five key pillars for action: participation, protection, prevention, partnerships and disengagement and reintegration.
+While the resolution urges the UN and Member States to give youth a greater voice in decision-making at the local, national, regional and international levels, it also recommends mechanisms to be established to enable young people to participate meaningfully in peace processes.
 UNSCR 2250 requested the Secretary-General of the UN “to carry out a progress study on the youth’s positive contribution to peace processes and conflict resolution, in order to recommend effective responses at local, national, regional and international levels”.
 The progress report provides numerous specific recommendations, and summarises them in three main mutually reinforcing strategies.
 Firstly, it is critical to invest in young people’s capacities, agency and leadership through substantial funding support, network building and capacity strengthening.
 Secondly, the systems which tend to reinforce exclusion must be transformed to address the structural barriers that limit youth participation in peace and security.
 Finally, the strategy is to support partnerships and collaborative action, where young people are viewed as equal and essential partners.

-UNFPA progress study on Youth and Peace and Security concludes that young people feel excluded by their governments and international actors, and feel that they are treated as a problem instead of partners for peace, contributing to an ongoing and strong sense of injustice.
+A UNFPA progress study on Youth and Peace and Security concludes that young people feel excluded by their governments and international actors, and feel that they are treated as a problem instead of partners for peace, contributing to an ongoing and strong sense of injustice.
 As frustration easily fuels anger, it emphasises the need for radical changes in how youth is engaged in peace building and conflict prevention and resolution.
 The study advocates action to debunk a series of myths about youth, and immediately turn to “…partnering with and investing in young people to prevent violence, to promote their inclusion and translate the demographic dividend into a peace dividend“.

 Youth can indeed play a vital and positive role as strategic architects in peace building.
 According to the UNYO Peacebuilders, the generational divide that exists in all communities necessitates the inclusion of youth to reflect the diversity of society.
 Moreover, youth offer a number of key attributes which can positively and effectively contribute to peace and security:

-• They are open to change.
+- They are open to change.
 Young people have a greater potential of having inclusive, compassionate and dialogic worldviews as compared to adults with more set dogmatic discourses.

-• They are knowledgeable about the reality of their peers.
+- They are knowledgeable about the reality of their peers.
 Young people are already involved in their communities and know the needs of their peers.

-• They are idealistic and innovative.
+- They are idealistic and innovative.
 Young people have historically been the front-runners of social change, and often have the creativity, initiative and time to develop more peaceful ways of being together.

-• They are courageous and oriented towards the future.
+- They are courageous and oriented towards the future.
 Young people in conflict situations are relatively risk averse and have the will and capacity to contribute to preventing and resolving conflict.

 Countries and communities need therefore to acknowledge the aspirations of youth to participate in peacebuilding processes, and to offer meaningful avenues for young people to contribute to peace and security.